Influence functions and regularity tangents for efficient active learning: Observations

 \subsection{Regularity in a multi-user setting}

 This section describes the hierarchical use of regularization in a setting where individual users are attempting to train models that exchange information by inheriting from a shared template model containing all of the user interactions.
-This setting is important because multiple users deserve multiple models, and therefore multiple different regularities; and yet it may be desirable to combine information learned from each user so that interactions are not wasted.
+This setting is important because multiple users deserve multiple models, and therefore multiple different parameter vectors and/or regularities; and yet it may be desirable to combine information learned from each user so that data and interactions are not wasted.
 Particularly when a user is new to the system, we would like the first few interaction cycles to benefit from knowledge that had been gained from other users, so that training the model doesn't have to restart from scratch each time.
+We propose two different approaches to the problem of building a multi-user system out of an application incorporating a regularized regression model.